Charles Heintz Vineyard

 Located at about 800 feet elevation on Goldridge sandy loam soils and with the cool ocean influence, the Heintz Vineyard’s fruit is a quintessential expression of the Sonoma Coast.

-This coastal Chardonnay is vibrant, yet it has a richness on the palate.
-This site is very much influenced by the season and changes year to year.
 Since 1912, the Heintz family has owned and operated this beautiful site just east of the town of Occidental.
-Charles Heintz Vineyard is a highly sought-after vineyard for premium wine producers for its quintessential expression of Sonoma Coast Chardonnay.
-The coastal influence expressed by Clone 4 at this vineyard gives the wine a great acid backbone with a rich palate and a touch of minerality.
+The Charles Heintz Vineyard is a highly sought-after vineyard for premium wine producers for its quintessential expression of the Sonoma Coast.
+The coastal influence on the Chardonnay and Pinot Noir at this vineyard gives the wine great acid and backbone with a rich palate and a touch of minerality.

 — Katy Wilson // Proprietor + Winemaker